HOW TO GET HELP

 All applications are first reviewed by a team of experts, led by Center’s Managing Director, while the eligibility for any form of assistance, provided by the Center, is determined and awarded by The Whistleblowers protection Committee.

-- For safe communication with the Center, use firstname.lastname@example.org and file your request by using the respective application (*please note that the Center is currently only accepting cases with effect only for the territory of the Republic of Slovenia and in Slovene language)
+- For safe communication with the Center, use our reporting channel (*please note that the Center is currently only accepting cases with effect only for the territory of the Republic of Slovenia and in Slovene language)

 - The process of checking relevant fact(or)s of the story: